Swinging

 Naming and the disputed founding myths

-According to the Wikipedia survey of the practice, the term swinging in this sexual sense was "introduced by the media in the United States during the 1950s" to describe an emerging phenomenon, and the activity became markedly more widespread after the 1960s sexual revolution and the spread of the contraceptive pill.
+According to the Wikipedia survey of the practice, the term swinging in this sexual sense was "introduced by the media in the United States during the 1950s" to describe an emerging phenomenon, and the activity spread more widely after the 1960s sexual revolution and the arrival of the contraceptive pill.
 The older colloquial label wife-swapping predates that coinage.

-Two popular origin stories are best understood as folklore rather than documented history:
+Two popular origin stories are best read as folklore rather than documented history:

-- 1940s: the "key party" / WWII pilot legend.
-A widely repeated narrative, popularised by journalist Terry Gould, claims swinging began among U.S. Air Force pilots and their wives during World War II, with husbands agreeing to care for one another's wives if a pilot was lost.
-The same era is credited with the "key party," at which keys are placed in a bowl and drawn at random.
-Researchers have treated both as essentially unverifiable: U.S. military families were not stationed together during the war and most USAAF aircrew were unmarried, so the arrangement is thought to have evolved later, and "numerous researchers have tried unsuccessfully to confirm a first-hand account" of an actual key party.
+- 1940s: the WWII pilot legend.
+A widely repeated narrative, popularised by journalist Terry Gould, claims swinging began among U.S. Army Air Force pilots and their wives during World War II, with husbands agreeing to care for one another's wives if a pilot was lost.
+Researchers treat this as essentially unverifiable: military families were not generally based together during the war, and the on-base community that the story assumes is largely a Cold War creation, so the arrangement is thought to have evolved later.

-- 1950s–1970s: mainstreaming.
-The media coinage of the 1950s gave way to the Free Love movement of the 1960s and the "Swinging '70s," during which partner exchange spread through informal networks, contact magazines, and the first dedicated clubs, while remaining socially "alternative."
+The media coinage of the 1950s gave way to the Free Love movement of the 1960s and the "Swinging Seventies," during which partner exchange spread through informal networks, contact magazines, and the first dedicated clubs while remaining socially alternative.
+In 2002, swingers' rights were formally added to the mission of the U.S. National Coalition for Sexual Freedom, reflecting a shift from fringe activity to an advocacy-recognised lifestyle.

 Clinical framing

 Sexology has long treated consensual partner-sharing as a variation rather than a pathology.
-The broad clinical lineage from Krafft-Ebing's Psychopathia Sexualis (1886) onward separated harmless variation from disorder, and successive editions of the DSM and ICD reserve diagnosis for distress, harm, or non-consent: none of which define consensual swinging.
-In 2002, swingers' rights were formally added to the mission of the U.S. National Coalition for Sexual Freedom, reflecting the shift from fringe activity to an advocacy-recognised lifestyle.
+The clinical lineage from Krafft-Ebing's Psychopathia Sexualis (1886) onward separated harmless variation from disorder, and successive editions of the DSM and ICD reserve diagnosis for distress, harm, or non-consent, none of which defines consensual swinging.

 In practice